 Resident complaint #3: Break-ins and unwanted visitors

-Solution: Add an access control system.
+Solution: Install an access control system.

 Have residents reported break-ins or unwanted visitors accessing the property?
 An effective access control system can solve the problem.
 Your best bet is to purchase a solution that controls access at every entrance into and within the building.